EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### Complementary suppressions
 The selection of cells for complementary suppression is complicated. **Linear programming** techniques are used to automatically select cells for complementary suppression.<br />
-**Audit techniques** can be applied to evaluate the proposed suppression pattern to see if it provides the required protection.
+**[[Privatezza e Protezione dei Dati#Audit|Audit]] techniques** can be applied to evaluate the proposed suppression pattern to see if it provides the required protection.

-An example of cell suppression: Table without disclosures.<br />
+An example of cell suppression: table without disclosures.<br />
 Table containing information about employees by company and education level.

 ![[CellSuppressionExample1.png]]